 We have collected many resources relating to learning progressions, in general, and Dynamic Language Learning Progressions, in particular.
 Read more »

-The DLLP Project Timeline consists of three main phases over the course of 4 years.
+The DLLP Project Timeline consists of three main phases over the course of 5 years.
+Pilot implementation is ongoing.
 Read more »